danchoi/poddb_client/README.markdown

 Your favorite podcasts are stored in `~/.poddb/favorites` as a simple list of podcast ids.
 The ids are internal to Poddb's PostgreSQL database.

-## Podcast items
+## Search for podcast episodes

+With Poddb, you search for podcast episodes from the command line.
+If there are matches, Poddb will launch the Vim navigation interface.
+If not, you'll just see a message saying no matches were found.

+A basic search like

+    poddb music oud

+will return all podcast episodes that match the query words "music" and "oud."

+You can also limit the scope of the search by media type:

+    poddb -t video food recipe

+will return all podcast episodes that match the words "food" and "recipe" that are video downloads.
+You can specific "audio" instead of video, to limit search results to audio downloads.

+Two other command flags that are useful are `-o` and `-d`. `-d n` lets you limit the scope of the search to episodes published in the last n days.
+So

+    poddb -d 7 libya

+will return all podcast episodes that match the query "libya" published over the last week.

+To sort the search results by most popular episodes first, use the `-o popular` flag.
+So

+    poddb -d 30 -o popular tiny desk concert

+will show the most popular Tiny Desk Concert episodes in the last month

+## Navigate and download podcast episodes

-When you see a list of items (i.e. podcast episodes), you can use the following key commands, in addition to Vim's standard cursor commands:
+When you see a list of episodes, you can use the following key commands, in addition to Vim's standard cursor commands:

-* `l` or `ENTER` show item detail
+* `l` or `ENTER` show episode detail
-* `d` mark item for download
+* `d` mark episode for download
-* `D` start downloading item and play with mplayer or `PODDB_MEDIA_PLAYER`
+* `D` start downloading episode and play with mplayer or `PODDB_MEDIA_PLAYER`
-* `p` show all items for this podcast
+* `p` show all episodes for this podcast
-* `CTRL-j` show next item
+* `CTRL-j` show next episode
-* `CTRL-k` show previous item
+* `CTRL-k` show previous episode

-If you press `p` to show all the items for the podcast, you can navigate back to the previous screen with `CTRL-o` and return forward again with `CTRL-i`.
+If you press `p` to show all the episodes for the podcast, you can navigate back to the previous screen with `CTRL-o` and return forward again with `CTRL-i`.
 In other words, feel free to use Vim's jump-list navigation commands.

-When you press `l` or `ENTER`, more information about the item will appear in a split window below the list.
+When you press `l` or `ENTER`, more information about the episode will appear in a split window below the list.

-If you mark items for downloading, Poddb will download them as soon as you quit the Vim interface with `:qa` or some similar command.
+If you mark episodes for downloading, Poddb will download them as soon as you quit the Vim interface with `:qa` or some similar command.

-If you press `D`, Poddb will quit the Vim interface immediately and begin downloading the item that was under the cursor.
-After the download is complete, Poddb will automatically start playing the item with `mplayer` or whatever command you specify using the `PODDB_MEDIA_PLAYER` environment variable.
+If you press `D`, Poddb will quit the Vim interface immediately and begin downloading the episode that was under the cursor.
+After the download is complete, Poddb will automatically start playing the episode with `mplayer` or whatever command you specify using the `PODDB_MEDIA_PLAYER` environment variable.

-When you're looking at an item list, if you see a `D` on the left margin of an item, that means that you've already downloaded that podcast item into the current directory.
+When you're looking at an episode list, if you see a `D` on the left margin of an episode, that means that you've already downloaded that podcast episode into the current directory.

-Poddb uses `wget` to download items.
+Poddb uses `wget` to download episodes.

 ## Bug reports and feature requests